yuvelq/FDMR-Monitor/README.md

 ***This version has been forked from HBMonitor V2 by SP2ONG 2019-2022***

+> [!IMPORTANT]
+> This repository has been archived and will not be maintained in the future.

 Some of the changes in FDMR Monitor:
 - TG Count page added.
 - Config file added.